November - History and Heritage

 A downloadable map of the Walking Together trail is available on the Markham Story Mine website, with free parking available at Markham Vale Environment Centre, on Markham Lane.

-You can find out more about the Walking Together memorial on the Markham Story Mine website, whilst our website's museum section provides more about the history of Chesterfield’s mining industries and the lives of the miners.
+You can find out more about the Walking Together memorial on the Markham Story Mine website.

 George Stephenson - father of the railways